Our impact

 2000 - Orang Rimba gain exclusive user rights to their forest

-Together with our local partner organisation, WARSI, we secured the establishment of a 600 square kilometre national park in Sumatra, Indonesia, securing exclusive user rights for the indigenous Orang Rimba people in and around the park.
+Together with our local partner organisation, WARSI, we secured the establishment of a 600 square kilometer national park in Sumatra, Indonesia, securing exclusive user rights for the indigenous Orang Rimba people in and around the park.
 This was the first time in Indonesia that an indigenous group was permitted to maintain its presence and continue its traditional hunting and gathering activities within the boundaries of a national park.

 1998 - 22 indigenous groups gain autonomy over their forest